Sushanthgoud12/NirogGyan-Frontend-Assignment-/README.md

 ### 5. **White Screen Issue on Application Launch**
 **Challenge**: Experienced a white screen problem when launching the application, which is a common issue in React applications that can be caused by various factors including routing issues, missing dependencies, or build configuration problems.

-**Solution**: Diagnosed and resolved the issue by checking the browser console for errors, verifying all dependencies were properly installed, ensuring the React Router configuration was correct, and confirming the webpack configuration was properly set up for development server with hot reloading.
+**Solution**: Diagnosed and resolved the issue by checking the browser console for errors, verifying all dependencies were properly installed, ensuring the React Router configuration was correct, and confirming the webpack configuration was properly set up for development server.

 ### 6. **Webpack Configuration**
 **Challenge**: Setting up a proper build system with Webpack that handles React JSX, CSS processing, and development server configuration.